ckeditor/ckeditor5/docs/features/toolbar.md

 ---
 title: Editor toolbar
 category: features-toolbar
+meta-title: Editor toolbar | CKEditor 5 Documentation
 order: 10
 ---
 {@snippet features/build-toolbar-source}

 # Editor toolbar

-The toolbar is the most basic user interface element of CKEditor 5 that gives you convenient access to all its features.
+The toolbar is the most basic user interface element of CKEditor&nbsp;5 that gives you convenient access to all its features.
 It has buttons and dropdowns that you can use to format, manage, insert, and change elements of your content.

 ## Demo